 Abra la Raya

-From Ayaviri, the route climbs for almost another 100km to this Andean mountain pass (4470m), the highest point on the trip lo Cuzco.
+From Ayaviri, the route climbs for almost another 100km to this Andean mountain pass (4470m), the highest point on the trip lo Cusco.
 Buses often stop here to allow passengers to take advantage of the photo-genic view of snowcapped mountains and the cluster of handicrafts sellers.
 The pass also marks the departmental line between Puno and Cusco.

 With a regal plaza, concrete block buildings and crumbling bricks that blend into the hills, Puno has its share of both grit and cheer.
 It serves as the jumping-off point for Lake Titicaca and is a convenient stop for those traveling between Cusco and La Paz.
 But it may just capture your heart with its own rackety charm.